 The final factor is individualism.
 Form freedom is appealing to most of our generation – people who want their homes to appear unique and can be a part of the design process.
 The form freedom enabled by our technology makes it no more expensive to build 100 different homes rather than 100 of the same, whereas conventional technology would typically appreciate that uniformity.

 Tell us about your recent joint venture with Bakrie in Indonesia?

 SKB: Our partnership with Bakrie has been in discussion for a long time.
 We decided to partner with them since they are a big, multi-vertical group of companies with good connections and an advanced vision of technology and how to make it viable in the market.
 Similarly, we work with Siam Cement Group in Thailand and KA Bina in Malaysia to help us expand our technology in those regions.

 At COBOD, our focus is on continuously developing our technology to the best possible level and then finding partners for the rest.
 We’re not construction experts, we’re technology experts, so we need these local partners to bring the technology to market and use their knowledge of local authority regulations and building sectors.

 We have just signed the agreement with Bakrie, meaning that one of our machines will be introduced in Indonesia within the first half of 2023.
 Meanwhile, there are various projects soon to be delivered in Malaysia, Thailand, Japan and India.

-AO: What are COBOD’s priorities for the year ahead?
+What are priorities for the year ahead for COBOD?

 SKB: Working with customers to refine our technology and make a better product is key for COBOD.
 We put a lot of emphasis on our customers succeeding, because that means that we succeed in the long run.
 We will continue to collaborate with them to bring the first 3D printed houses to different countries around the world.